 Driving to the Finger Lakes

 Traveling by car may be the most convenient and efficient way to explore the Finger Lakes.
-Visitors from many cities in the Northeast can reach the heart of the Finger Lakes region in less than a day's drive, though distances may vary, depending which lake and town you plan to visit.
-For example, New York City is approximately 295 miles from the center of the Finger Lakes, but if you plan to visit the town of Canadaigua, it is a good bit further.
+Visitors from many cities in the Northeast can reach the heart of the Finger Lakes region in less than a day’s drive, though distances may vary, depending which lake and town you plan to visit.
+For example, New York City and Northern New Jersey are about 295 miles from the center of the Finger Lakes, but if you plan to visit the town of Canandaigua, it is a good bit further.

 As an alternative to driving to the Finger Lakes, you can take an Amtrak train to Rochester or Syracuse, where you can pick up a rental car to explore the region as you make your way to your destination.